 Dear homeless helpers,

 I think you do a great job with what you have.
-But this should not be simply just left to you to deal with.
+But this should not be simply left to you to deal with.
 I see you all have good solutions for the day to day struggles of the homeless.
-But what the homeless here in Tampa need (and clearly do not have) are long turn solutions.
+But what the homeless here in Tampa need (and clearly do not have) are long term solutions.
 Resources and events that are going to help take the homeless people out of the problem.
 Tampa, FL can be a great place, even with the homeless problem.
 I believe that very much.
 People like communities that care about people.